hydranix/HNxVoiceCommand/README.md

 When you add a command a "phrase" is any word, or combination of words, that you will say to trigger an action.
 Phrases can be any reasonable length.

 First you say a "hotword" similar to 'OK-Google', at this time the default is 'computer'.
 When it detects the hotword, it will then begin listening for commands.
-If no commonds are deected within 5 seconds, it goes back to only listening for the hotword.
+If no commands are deected within 5 seconds, it goes back to listening for the hotword.

 Upon detection of the command, the program will attempt to execute whatever you set for the [program] and with the [arguments] you set, if any.